 from Bob Jewett (in AZB post):

 You are playing one pocket.
 That involves a lot of spotting balls for fouls and balls pocketed in wrong pockets and such.
 Suppose you have two balls spotted and frozen already.
 You make a ball in an extraneous pocket and it has to spot up.
-You freeze it nicely to the back ball of the pair, but you don’t put it exactly in line on the foot string.
+You freeze it nicely to the back ball of the pair, but you don’t put it exactly in line.
 Instead, you place it slightly towards your opponent’s pocket.
 How much?
 Try and see.